thothom/thothom.com/docs/overview/first-steps.md

 ## Plugins

 As mentioned in the introduction, Techmmunity Symbiosis works with plugins.
-You can find a complete list of official and recommended plugins [right here](../plugins/plugins-list).
+You can find a complete list of official and recommended plugins [right here](../plugins/plugins-list), or a list of all plugins [right here](https://www.npmjs.com/search?q=keywords:techmmunity-symbiosis).

 ## Use

-### Create your Entity
+### Create your Entity And Repository Type

+The `Repository` is imported **from the plugin**, so replace the `example-symbiosis-plugin` of this example, with the plugin that you choose to use.

 ```ts
 // example.entity.ts